Edward C. Keane, Ph.D.

 At Walden University he teaches in the Forensic Psychology Program with courses in Criminal Behavior, Abnormal Behavior, Crime and the Law, and Police Psychology.

-In addition to his teaching, Dr. Keane provides consultation to numerous police departments and other organizations in the areas of Critical Incident Stress Interventions and Wellness Programming.
+In addition to his teaching, Dr. Keane provides consultation to numerous police departments and other organizations in the areas of Critical Incident Stress Interventions, De-Escalation Training, and Wellness Programming.
 His sub-specialty is the prevention of suicide in the field of law enforcement.

-He is President Elect of the Society for Police and Criminal Psychology, and is an active member of the American Psychological association, the Connecticut Psychological Association, and the New England Association of Crisis Negotiators (Hostage Negotiators).
+He is Past President and current Board Member of the Society for Police and Criminal Psychology, and is an member of the American Psychological Association, the Connecticut Psychological Association, the International Association of Chiefs of Police, the National Tactical Officers Association, the New York Association of Hostage Negotiators, and Board Member of the New England Association of Crisis Negotiators (Hostage Negotiators).
 He provides mental health consultation to several Hostage Negotiation Teams at the Municipal, State, and Federal levels.

-Dr. Keane lives in Connecticut with his wife and two Shelties and three Ragdoll cats.
+Dr. Keane lives in Connecticut with his wife and one Shetland Sheep Dog and three Ragdoll cats.
 Their two sons live outside Connecticut enjoying their quite opposite careers in robotic engineering and graphic design.